4C Events

 In response to new deforestation-free requirements impacting global trade, 4C introduced its EUDR Compliance Solution, designed to help companies meet stringent sustainability criteria while ensuring a stable supply chain.

-• Producer Perspectives: Sustainability in Practice
+• Producer Perspectives: Sustainability in Practice:

 Guest speakers Carolina Castañeda (FNC Colombia), Duc Huy Le (Simexco Daklak, Vietnam), and Italo Henrique (Expocacer, Brazil) shared valuable insights on implementing sustainability and certification measures at origin, emphasizing the importance of collaboration across the supply chain.